tasrif-khondaker/CaPro/README.md

 # CaPro
-Official repository for CaPro: Incongruity-Aware Prototype Learning for1 Few-Shot Hateful Meme Detection
+Official repository for CaPro: Incongruity-Aware Prototype Learning for Few-Shot Hateful Meme Detection

 ## The code will be released upon acceptance.